One Man Two Guvnors - Postponed Until Further Notice

 Several years ago Valerie Boyce flew in on the wings of Boeing, Boeing, and she’s been flying high with the Bobcat Players ever since.
 A new member of the board of directors, she has amassed acting credits in Decision Height and Something to Hide, and she has assisted in the direction of The Drawer Boy.
 Now she is a full-fledged director who pilots our first season special, The Gentleman Clothier, a gentle and reflective comedy with a cast of four.
 The Bobcat Players welcome Valerie to the directors’ circle and look forward to seeing her work unfold onstage.

-The President (Outreach) - July
+The President (Outreach) - Cancelled

 By Michael Hollinger